ethereum/homestead-guide/source/contracts-and-transactions/contracts.rst

 This contract will create a log entry on the blockchain of type Print with a parameter "Hello, World!" each time it is executed.

-Visit the `Solidity documentation
+.. seealso:: `Solidity documentation
-<https://solidity.readthedocs.org/en/latest/>`_ for more examples and
+<https://solidity.readthedocs.org/en/latest/>`_ has more examples and
 guidelines to writing Solidty code.

-Compile a Contract
+Compiling a contract
 ================================================================================

 Compilation of solidity contracts can be accomplished via a number of mechanisms.